CityOfPhiladelphia/standards-docs/site-content/use/technical-details/upgrading.md

 Review the [installation guidelines](/use/installation) for information on how to include the Standards in your project.

+<div class="callout">The code provided below includes links to the Standards CSS and JS.
+You will need to update those links to point to the location of the standards dependency within your project.</div>

 ### Markup changes
-In many cases, because you are updating an existing application, you will not want to copy the [Boilerplate](/templates/markup/boilerplate/) markup directly, because it will require you to make extensive markup changes.
+In many cases, because you are updating an existing application, you may not want to copy the [Boilerplate](/templates/markup/boilerplate/) markup directly, because you will need to coordinate extensive markup changes.
 This section of the guide attempts to identify areas that you will need to address individually, such that you can modify the markup you already have without needing to essentially start from scratch.
+If your application makes use of partials, these code blocks are be broken up in such a way that you should be able to simply replace the content of existing partials.

 1. Add `class="no-js"` to the `<head>` tag.
 This is in the event that the JS is not available, or not loaded yet and will prevent a flash of unstyled content (FOUC).